CallinCeriani/blast2tree/README.md

 > This determines the longest hit in from your blast search and extracts it and any other shorter sequences related to the relative marker that produced the longest hit.

 Reconstruct|--C
-> If sequences are bellow the --THRESHOLD value, this script attempts to reconstructs these markers over the separate contigs to imrpove their length.
+> If sequences are below the --THRESHOLD value, this script attempts to reconstructs these markers over the separate contigs to improve their length.
 In addition, to filtering the relevant hits in preparation for --tree.
 > `cap3 -m 60 -p 75 -g 1`

 Tree|--D